thm-unix/qemu-arch-script/README.md

 # qemu-arch-script
-This script created to quickly install Arch Linux on my QEMU virtual machine for testing software.
+This script is created for quick installation of Arch Linux on my QEMU/KVM virtual machine for software testing purposes.
 Do not use it for real installations.
 Please visit https://wiki.archlinux.org/title/installation_guide for Installation guide.
-I created this script for convenient installation on my VM.<br><br>
+I created this script for the convenient installation on my VM.<br><br>

 ## Prerequisites
 - QEMU virtual machine with EFI
-- QEMU hard drive (VirtIO) that has 10 GB capacity.
+- 10 GB QEMU hard drive (VirtIO)

-## Use (Arch Linux Live CD)
+## Usage (Arch Linux Live CD)
 `pacman -Sy git` <br>
 `git clone https://github.com/thm-unix/qemu-arch-script` <br>
 `cd qemu-arch-script` <br>